top of page

 “Never start a sentence with a conjunction.”

-If you grew up in English-speaking schools, chances are you’ve heard it from teachers, red pens, or grammar scolds.
+If you grew up in English-speaking schools, you probably heard it from teachers, saw their red-pen deletions, and withstood their grammar scolds.
 The warning has always sounded as if it came from on high, an immutable law handed down from Shakespeare himself.

-Great writers, from Abraham Lincoln to contemporary journalists, have happily started sentences with and, but, and other conjunctions for centuries.
+Great writers—from Abraham Lincoln to contemporary journalists—have started sentences with conjunctions such as and and but for centuries.
 Not only is it allowed, but it’s one of the most natural and effective things you can do to make your writing flow.

 What Are Coordinating Conjunctions?

-Before debunking the myth, let’s ground ourselves in some grammar.
-English has seven coordinating conjunctions, often remembered with the acronym BOYFANS:
+Before debunking this bunk, let’s ground ourselves in some grammar.
+English has seven coordinating conjunctions, often remembered with the acronym FANBOYS, although I prefer BOYFANS:

 But, Or, Yet, For, And, Nor, So